SpringerPE/microbosh-simple-backup/README.md

   and go to bosh server ...
 6. On the bosh server, start bosh agent
   * `# sudo /usr/bin/sv start agent`
+7. Start all bosh processes
+  * `# sudo /var/vcap/bosh/bin/monit start all`
-7. On the bosh server, check that everything is started
+8. On the bosh server, check that everything is started
   * `# sudo /var/vcap/bosh/bin/monit summary`
-  * You will see that the system is not monitored `System 'system_bm-e0bcbfab-fd07-4fe7-b110-675e27a85225' not monitored`.
-You have to start it manually: `$ sudo /var/vcap/bosh/bin/monit start system_bm-e0bcbfab-fd07-4fe7-b110-675e27a85225`
+  * In an 2619 stemcell you will see that the system is not monitored: `System 'system_bm-e0bcbfab-fd07-4fe7-b110-675e27a85225' not monitored`.
+You have to start it manually: `$ sudo /var/vcap/bosh/bin/monit start system_bm-e0bcbfab-fd07-4fe7-b110-675e27a85225`.
+As of stemcell 2719 this willbe fixed.
 8. `bosh cloudcheck` (executed from bosh-workspace) will show that the uuid of the system has changed.
 Thus it has to be changed in the manifest as well. `bosh status` shows the new uuid.
 Replace the old uuid in `{test,dev,live}/manifests/RELEASE.yml`
 9. Change the admin password: `bosh create user admin very-long-and-secure-passphrase`